 By Sandra Benítez Herrera

-After a few hours, Placido, our driver, tells us to look outside the window by the road at a little pond covered with vegetation.
+After a few hours, Plácido, our driver, tells us to look outside the window by the road at a little pond covered with vegetation.
 Upon a closer look though, we realise this is not vegetation at all.
-These are hundreds of “borboletas” (butterflies, as they are called in Brazil) resting on the water.
+These are hundreds of “borboletas” (butterflies) resting on the water.
 Immediately we leave the car and go see them but they get scared and start flying all around us.
 We cannot believe our eyes!
 Hundeds of borboletas, of all colors, green, yellow, white, blue, dancing around us beautifully, playfully.
-We extend our hands to catch them but they fly higher, covering the road, the car, the forest and the sky with colors.
-Like little dreams they fly away and we go back to the car with sparks in our eyes: A sign of good luck for the beginning of our amazing trip.
+We extend our hands as to catch them but they fly higher, covering the road, the car, the forest and the sky with colours.
+Like little dreams they fly away and we go back to the car with sparks in our eyes: a sign of good luck for the beginning of our work in this region!